-Macedonia always was the crossroad of the Balkans having a vital strategic position at the peninsula.
-The geostrategic importance of Macedonia was probably expressed the best by the German kanzellar Otto von Bismarck: “Those who control the valley of the River Vardar are the masters of the Balkans”.[ii]
+Macedonia always was the crossroad of the Balkans have a vital strategic position at the peninsula.
+The geostrategic importance of Macedonia was probably expressed the best by the German kanzellar (PM) Otto von Bismarck: “Those who control the valley of the River Vardar are the masters of the Balkans”.[ii]

 A whole historic-geographic territory of Macedonia was formerly part of the Ottoman Empire from 1371 to 1912.
 Macedonia was the first Yugoslav land to be occupied by the Ottomans and the last one to be liberated from the Ottoman yoke.
-Before the Ottoman lordship, Macedonia was governed by the Byzantine Empire, Bulgaria and Serbia.
-A Bulgarian sponsored the Internal Macedonian Revolutionary Organization (the IMRO) was established in 1893 in Thessaloniki with the ultimate political goal to include whole Macedonia into Bulgaria.
-After the Balkans Wars of 1912−1913 a territory of historic-geographic Macedonia was partitioned between Serbia, Greece and Bulgaria.
+Before Ottoman lordship, Macedonia was governed by the Byzantine Empire, Bulgaria and Serbia.
+A Bulgarian sponsored the Internal Macedonian Revolutionary Organization (the IMRO) was established in 1893 in Thessaloniki with the ultimate political goal to include the whole Macedonia into Bulgaria.
+After the Balkans Wars of 1912−1913, a territory of historic-geographic Macedonia was partitioned between Serbia, Greece, and Bulgaria.
 During WWI Macedonia became a scene of fierce fighting between the Central Powers and the Entente (the Macedonian front).
-Allied forces landed at Thessaloniki in October 1915 to be soon accompanied with approximately 150.000 Serbian soldiers who escaped from the occupied Serbia.
-In September 1918 under the French General Franchet d’Esperey, a joint British, French and Serbian army advanced against Bulgaria and soon liberated Serbia.[iii]
+Allied forces landed at Thessaloniki in October 1915 to be soon accompanied by approximately 150.000 Serbian soldiers who escaped from occupied Serbia.
+In September 1918 under the French General Franchet d’Esperey, a joint British, French, and Serbian army advanced against Bulgaria and soon liberated Serbia.[iii]

 The post-1991 “Macedonian Question”